NikzoOff/bre4k-sh3ll/README.md

 Go to `$HOME/.config/hypr/hyprland.conf` and scroll down to "INPUTS", change KB layout to your desired one.
 You will also need to change the "Workspaces and Move to workspaces" input in `$HOME/.config/hypr/keybindings.conf`.

 Be sure to also check if every config files have the right usernames and locations.
 Also run waypaper or use `waypaper --random` to use a random image in your `$HOME/Pictures/wallpapers/` directory.
+If you want to use VScode or VScodium, install the pywal theme extension (wal-brodered).

 To finish, GTK theme isnt included as I dont really use a file manager or anything that uses GTK and also i cant get gtk themes to use pywal for now.
 Sorry in advance, and please tell if you know the solution.